MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 ms.date: 12/01/2022
 ---

-# Power BI support options
+# Fabric and Power BI support options

-This article describes the support options that are available to customers who have purchased Power BI Pro, Power BI Premium Per User, and Power BI Premium.
-Power BI Administrators and other admins in your organization have access to expanded support options.
+This article describes the support options that are available to customers who have purchased Microsoft Fabric, Power BI Pro, Power BI Premium Per User, and Power BI Premium.
+Fabric and Power BI Administrators and other admins in your organization have access to expanded support options.
 Read [Commonly used Microsoft 365 admin center roles](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) to learn more about who can manage service requests for your organization.

-## Get started with support for end users
+## Get started with support for Power BI end users

 If you're an end user, you can contact support directly if you have a Power BI Pro or Power BI Premium Per User license.
 But, your administrator might prefer you take a different route to get help.
 Before you contact support, check these requirements: